dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

   - these are the perfect slow poisons. they can be used to intentionally upregulate certain genetic behaviors, perhaps permanently if they trigger specific genetic processes.
+  - chemotheraphy agents are system-wide up/down activators of genetic programming. therefore, across the overall system, they easily influence the dynamics higher-order system behavior.

 - metanomic stochastic programming? (it's a dynamical system)
   - actually, stochastic programming is more about optimization and